Skip to main content Skip to navigation

 Research

 My doctoral research, 'Self-destructive desires and the supernatural in early modern Britain', is supervised by Professor Peter MarshallLink opens in a new window and Dr Naomi PullinLink opens in a new window, and funded by the Midlands4Cities Doctoral Training PartnershipLink opens in a new window.
 My project explores the ways in which early modern people expressed and enacted feelings of suicide and self harm in supernatural narratives.
-These narratives provide an insight into how individuals conceptualised and negotiated suicidal ideation during a time where the act of suicide was not only criminal, but caused eternal damnation.
+These narratives provide an insight into how individuals conceptualised and negotiated suicidal ideation during a time where the act of suicide was not only criminal, but resulted in eternal damnation.

 Research Interests